-Many Caravan Owners choose evergreens for their Caravan plot because they are relatively easy to grow and maintain, whether it’s a few conifers or a hedge to form a barrier.
-Here are some tips to make sure your evergreens thrive:
+Many holiday home owners choose evergreens for their caravan plot because they look great all year round and are relatively easy to grow and maintain.
+Whether it’s a few conifers or a hedge to form a barrier here are some tips to growing and maintaining evergreens on your caravan plot guaranteeing your evergreens thrive no matter the season:

 Always prune the green growth unless you are growing yew trees since most conifers will not regrow from the old wood.
 In the case of yews, you can prune back to the trunk if you want to because new shoots will always grow.